 Sound is playing but is distorted

 In some cases, you may experience some trouble with sound distortions.
-This may be that the audio is not working properly, muffled or difficult to hear.
-The Amazon Echo Show has two built in speakers.
-In some cases, one of these speakers may be working just fine whilst the other is not.
+This may be that the audio is not working properly, is muffled or difficult to hear.
+The Amazon Echo Show has multiple built-in speakers.
+In some cases, some of these speakers may be working just fine whilst others may not be.

-The main cause of distorted audio is prolonged music playback on high volume, which results in damage to the speakers.
+The main cause of distorted audio is prolonged music playback on high volume, which can result in damage to the speakers.
 If the audio is crackly or makes a popping noise, you may have to replace the speakers inside the device or the device itself.

-If you experience troubles with audio in one or both speakers, the internal cable connections that connect the speakers to the rest of device may be frayed.
+If you experience trouble with audio on one or both speakers, the internal cable connections that connect the speakers to the rest of the device may be frayed.